akiradeveloper/akashic-storage-wiki/Setup-mc-using-Admin-CLI.md

 $ akashic-admin-get
 ```

 And then tell the user the accessKey and secretKey in this XML.
+(Don't give the whole XML)

 ## At the client side